Cannabis in Canada: Cannabis activism

+Government initiative

 In 2015, after he was elected Prime Minister, the first significant step that Justin Trudeau took was the creation of a federal-provincial-territorial task force to discuss a jointly suitable process for the legalization of cannabis possession for casual use.
 This Task Force on Marijuana Legalization and Regulation released a 106-page report to the public on 13 December 2016, with various recommendations.
 Those were provided for consideration by the federal and provincial governments, but they were not binding.
 Sales for recreational use were not to commence until 1 July 2018, at the earliest, based on legislation (Bill C-45, the Cannabis Act) passed by the federal government in June 2018.

 The substance remains controlled: sold only at government licensed retailers, and grown only by licensed producers.
 During the federal election campaign, the Liberals had promised "new, stronger laws" against sales to minors, driving while impaired, and sales through channels not specifically authorized to do so.

 Until 17 October 2018, cannabis remained illegal (except with a physician's prescription, for medical purposes), as Trudeau reminded police forces across the country in late 2016.
 He insisted that they "enforce the law": criminally charge illegal storefront dispensaries.
 Trudeau also explained that the intent of the legislation is not to encourage recreational use of cannabis.
 The intent is "to better protect our kids from the easy access they have right now to marijuana [and] to remove the criminal elements that were profiting from marijuana", he told the Toronto Star on 2 December 2016.